musicalTwin/.github/profile/README.md

 start port: [http://localhost:5000/](http://localhost:5000/)

-If you want to change the door used: on `server/src/main/resources/application.properties` search for `server.port = 5000` and just change it
+If you want to change the port used: on `server/src/main/resources/application.properties` search for `server.port = 5000` and just change it